Date of publication: November 2018

 It may be possible to negotiate an informal settlement with creditors, which will restore a company to solvency.
 This clearly depends on individual circumstances and creditors will need to be offered more than they could reasonably expect to receive from a formal procedure.

 This appointment is made by a mortgagee who holds a fixed charge over an asset of the company.
-The Receiver is appointed to realise a specific asset for the benefit of the charge holder.
+The Receiver is appointed to realise a specific asset for the benefit of the charge holder to repay its debt.

-The holder of a floating charge over a company's assets created prior to 15 September 2003 may be able to appoint an Administrative Receiver should the company default under the terms of the debenture.
+The holder of a floating charge over some or all of a company's assets created prior to 15 September 2003 may be able to appoint an Administrative Receiver should the company default under the terms of the debenture.

 A company may be placed into Administration out of court by a qualifying floating charge holder or director.
 Other parties such as creditors or shareholders may seek to appoint an Administrator via the court.